casangi/casadocs/docs/tasks/task_sdintimaging.rst

    are specific to sdintimaging are listed with full details, but all others will reference the existing tclean parameter documentation.

+   .. rubric:: Multiple MSes

+   -  Multiple MSes given as a list in vis is supported as in **tclean**.
+      The details on the conformance checks that are performed on the list of the MSes are summarized in the `CASA Docs on Combining Datasets <../../casa-fundamentals.ipynb#Combining-Datasets>`__.

    .. rubric:: Data Selection